Minami-Nobeoka Station: Layout

-The station consists of a side and an island platform serving three tracks at grade set within a largely industrial area.
-The station building is a modern two storey structure which is integrated with a footbridge.
-A staffed ticket window and waiting area are located on the second level.
-After the ticket gate, a short flight of steps leads up to the footbridge which gives access to the side and island platform.
+The station consists of a side platform and an island platform serving three tracks at grade set within a largely industrial area.
+The platforms are connected by an elevated station building.
+A Midori no Madoguchi staffed ticket office and waiting area are located on the second level.
+After the ticket gate, a short flight of steps leads up to concourse which gives access to the platforms.
 Multiple sidings, mostly for freight trains, are located east and west of the platforms.
 On the west side, among the sidings, a private leased line branches off towards the industrial plant of the Asahi Kasei chemical corporation.

 Management of the passenger facilities at the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket window which is equipped with a Midori no Madoguchi facility.

-Adjacent stations
+Platforms

 History

 In 1913, the Miyazaki Prefectural Railway (宮崎県営鉄道) had opened a line from Miyazaki northwards to Hirose (now closed).
 After the Miyazaki Prefectural Railway was nationalized on 21 September 1917, Japanese Government Railways (JGR) undertook the subsequent extension of the track as part of the then Miyazaki Main Line, reaching Tomitaka (now Hyūgashi) by 11 October 1921.
 In the next phase of expansion, the track was extended to Minami-Nobeoka, which opened as the new northern terminus on 11 February 1922.
 It became a through-station on 1 May 1922 when the track was extended to Nobeoka.
 Expanding north in phases and joining up with other networks, the track eventually reached Kokura and the entire stretch from Kokura through this station to Miyakonojō was redesignated as the Nippō Main Line on 15 December 1923.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.